ryanrestine/HackTheBox_WriteUps/windows_machines/jerry_notes.md

 ### Key Takeaways

 - As a user or administrator, make sure you always change your default credentials when setting up services.
-Conversely, as an attacker, it's always a good idea to try known default credentials or other easy quick wins (root:root, admin:passwd, etc), before getting too technical or trying nosiy methods like brute forcing.
+Conversely, as an attacker, it's always a good idea to try known default credentials or other easy quick wins (root:root, admin:password, etc), before getting too technical or trying noisy methods like brute forcing.

--  On a similar note, it always makes sense to try simpler, more targeted attacks before resorting to more complex and less specific attack vectors.
+-  On a similar note, it always makes sense to try simpler, more targeted attacks before resorting to more complex or less specific attack vectors.
 Cast a small net at first, and increase in complexity and in scope only as needed.

 - Lastly, SecLists is your friend, and very much worth downloading and exploring.